-When planning your finances an important detail that should not be overlooked is the student loan interest deduction.
+When planning your finances, an important detail that should not be overlooked is the student loan interest deduction.
 Unlike car payments or credit card bills, interest paid towards student loans can be a deduction on your taxes.
 It is one of many special considerations for student loan borrowers at tax time.
-While this deduction is a nice program, it has a number of limitations that must be considered.
+While this deduction is a nice program, it has several limitations that must be considered.

 Note: If you were charged less than $600 in student loan interest, you still can claim the deduction.
 Reach out to your student loan servicer and ask for a 1098-E so that you can have one for your tax records.